outerbounds/dynamic-card-examples/monitor-subprocess/README.md

 ![](../images/rtcard-sklearn.gif)

-This example shows a very useful and common pattern: Launching a subprocess to perform work in parallel to the flow that monitors the subprocess.
+This example shows a very useful and common pattern: Launching a subprocess to perform work in parallel to the main flow that monitors progress.
 Doing this is easier than it sounds using [`multiprocess.Pool`](https://docs.python.org/3/library/multiprocessing.html#module-multiprocessing.pool).

 Notably, this pattern works with any library as it doesn't require any cooperation from it.
 We demonstrate this with [SciKit Learn](https://scikit-learn.org/) that